 We should also note that mattress protectors can sometimes stifle the airflow through your mattress and depending on how thick the protector is, it might change the surface feel of the bed a bit.
 If you’re still interested in adding a protector to your bed, though, you can find some affordable mattress protectors on Amazon or you can try out the protector that Bear offers on their website, which, naturally, is the one that they suggests you use.

 In terms of how the Bear Hybrid compares to other beds in the industry, it’s priced at a fairly middle-ground level.
 This isn’t a cheap mattress, but we wouldn’t call it particularly expensive either, all things considered.
 You can see a breakdown of the pricing in the table below.
+These are pre-discount prices.

 The Bear Hybrid is just a hands-down comfortable hunk of a mattress.
 While some hybrid beds feel predominantly like their foam layers, this one feels more like a traditional innerspring with a nice, soft and thick pillow top.
 That means you’re getting some of that bounce you may be used to, plus cushiony softness on top, without compromising on support.